Skip to navigation Skip to content

 Essential Medical Equipment Payment (EMEP) 008-01040000

-This document explains how EMEP helps customers with the energy costs of using essential medical equipment in their home.
+This document outlines how the Essential Medical Equipment Payment (EMEP) helps customers with the energy cost of using essential medical equipment in their home and eligibility criteria for the payment.

 EMEP

-EMEP is paid to eligible customers with medical needs (or their carers who live at the same residence) for:
+EMEP is paid to eligible customers with medical needs (or their carers who live at the same residence) to help cover the additional costs of running:

 • each item of essential medical equipment, and/or